nonnb/nonnb.github.io/SmartGit/Latest/Integrations/Azure-DevOps.md

 Once you have confirmed this page, you will be redirected to *syntevo.com*, where the generated access code will be displayed.
-Copy&paste this code into SmartGit's **Generate API Token** dialog and invoke **Authenticate**.
+Copy&paste this code into SmartGit's **Generate Token** dialog and invoke **Authenticate**.
 The code will be used to create an *application access token* which will be used to populate the **Token** field.

 By default, **Use OAuth token for repository authentication** will be selected.
-This will return the generated OAuth-token when Git asks for credentials (username + password) when connecting to your GitHub repository.
+This will return the generated OAuth-token when Git asks for credentials (username + password) when connecting to your Azure DevOps repository.
 Using the OAuth-token has following advantages:

 * its scope is more limited than plain password or possibly more powerful personal access tokens
 * it will not require to create/enter a second set of credentials to SmartGit